 Criminal Law: Prosecution

-If the thought of working with criminal cases appeals to you, but you are reluctant to represent people who may be guilty of a crime, you might thrive in a career as a prosecutor.
-Prosecutors are civil servants, like public defenders.
+If the thought of working with criminal cases appeals to you, but you are reluctant to represent people who may be guilty of a crime, you might thrive as a prosecutor.
+Like public defenders, prosecutors are civil servants.
 However, instead of defending the accused, they strive for a conviction.

 Prosecuting attorneys represent the local, state or federal government in criminal court.
 Their tasks overlap with those of defense attorneys and may include the following: